MCT Oil (Medium-Chain Triglycerides)

 Frequently asked questions about MCT Oil (Medium-Chain Triglycerides)

-What is the recommended dosage of MCT Oil (Medium-Chain Triglycerides)?
+What is the recommended dosage of MCT Oil?

-The clinically studied dose for MCT Oil (Medium-Chain Triglycerides) is 15–30 mL/day (1–2 tablespoons); start with 5–10 mL and increase gradually to avoid GI distress; ketogenic applications: up to 60 mL/day total.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 15–30 mL/day (1–2 tablespoons); start with 5–10 mL and increase gradually to avoid GI distress; ketogenic applications: up to 60 mL/day total Always follow the product label and check with a healthcare provider for personal advice.